Siraj Mehfuz Daud

 Siraj Mehfuz Daud, or S.M.
-Daud (1 January 1931 – 10 May 2010) was a lawyer who became a judge in the high court of Bombay, India.
+Daud (1 January 1931 – 10 May 2010) was a lawyer who became a judge of the Bombay High Court, India.

 After retirement he participated in several tribunals investigating human rights problems.

 Career

 Siraj Mehfuz Daud was born on 1 January 1931.
 He attended Nagpur University earning an M.A. in Political Science.
 He then obtained an LL.B. degree and served as a district pleader in Nagpur from 1951 to 1954.

 In September 1954 Daud became a Civil Judge, Junior Division and a Judicial Magistrate First Class at Amravati in the Vidarbha region.

-In February 1968 he was promoted to Assistant Judge.